Aging with HIV

 Growing Older with HIV

 Today, thanks to improvements in the effectiveness of treatment with HIV medicine (called antiretroviral therapy or ART), people with HIV who are diagnosed early and who get and stay on ART can keep the virus suppressed and live long and healthy lives.
-For this reason, nearly half of people living with diagnosed HIV in the United States are aged 50 and older.
+For this reason, more than half of people with diagnosed HIV in the United States and 6 territories and freely associated states are aged 50 and older.
 Many of them have been living with HIV for many years; others were diagnosed with HIV later in life.

-That’s a significant change from the early years of the epidemic when people who were diagnosed with HIV or AIDS could expect to live only 1-2 years after their diagnosis.
+That’s a significant change from the early years of the epidemic when people who were diagnosed with HIV or AIDS could expect to live only 1-2 years after their diagnosis since effective treatments were not yet available.
 This meant that the issues of aging were not a major focus for people with HIV disease.

-People over age 50 with HIV make up 46.8% of the over half a million clients served by the Ryan White HIV/AIDS Program (RWHAP).
-In 2019, 92.2% of clients aged 50 and older receiving RWHAP HIV medical care were virally suppressed, which was higher than the national RWHAP average (88.1%).
+Further, in 2022, people over age 50 with HIV made up nearly half of the over half a million clients served by the Ryan White HIV/AIDS Program (RWHAP).
+In addition, in 2022, 93% of clients aged 50 and older receiving RWHAP HIV medical care were virally suppressed, which was higher than the national RWHAP average (89.7%).
 (Learn more about the RWHAP and older adults.)

 Health Issues and Aging with HIV